Researchers have developed a rapid-release capsule to treat symptoms of irritable bowel syndrome with constipation (IBS-C).

 "While further studies are necessary to demonstrate the therapeutic potential of these systems in humans, our findings suggest that controlled delivery of bile acids to the colon may represent a novel approach to treating gastrointestinal diseases such as constipation," said co-author Joshua Korzenik, MD, of the Brigham's Gastroenterology and Hepatology Division.

-Learn more about irritable bowel syndrome:
+Check out the video below or visit Sibo Survivor to Learn more about irritable bowel syndrome: